Certified Senior Ecologist

-- Deep Water Horizon Oil Spill.
-Provided peer review of all avian, dolphin and sea turtle studies conducted during and after the Deep Water Horizon Oil Spill in the Gulf of Mexico and led the development of a causal analysis of the impact of commercial and recreational fisheries closures as a result of the spill upon colonial waterbird breeding – specifically to see if closure lead to more prey availability and thereby an increase in bird foraging.
+- BP Deep Water Horizon Oil Spill.
+Peer reviewed avian, dolphin and sea turtle studies conducted during and after the Deep-Water Horizon Oil Spill in the Gulf of Mexico.
+Led the development of a causal analysis of the impact of commercial and recreational fisheries closures to colonial waterbird breeding to evaluate whether fisheries closures led to more prey availability.

 - Mountain Top Removal/Valley Fill.
 Project leader and manager on a project where 5 study streams below valley fills are being compared to 3 reference streams not below valley fills with special attention to birds, bats, herpetofauna and fish.

 - Siemens – Field Validation of Siemens’ Bird and Bat Dissuasion System.
-Podolsky designed and led a field verification protocol for a system to keep birds and bats out of wind turbine blades where in the system was tested against over 80,000 birds and bats at four locations in North America.
+Designed and led a field verification protocol for an array of lasers to keep birds out of wind turbines.
+Tested the system on over 80,000 birds and bats at four locations both on and offshore in North America and Canada.

 - Avian Risk Assessment Associated with Environmental Impact Statement (EIS) for Everglades and Biscayne National Park.
 Designed and led an avian risk assessment for 4 alternative transmission line corridors in or near the Everglades of Florida associated with the planned for expansion of Turkey Point Nuclear Plant.

 - Silverstein Properties, Skidmore, Owings + Merrill Architects.
-Providing site-specific recommendations to reduce the risk of collision of migratory and resident birds at the World Trade Center Freedom Tower, the building that is replacing the Twin Towers that were destroyed on September 11, 2001.
-This consultation includes a review of Freedom Tower façade reflectivity, artificial lighting and the use of exterior plantings with the goal of minimizing the factors known to contribute to the risk of bird death by collision.
+Provided site-specific recommendations to reduce the risk of collision of migratory and resident birds at the World Trade Center Freedom Tower.
+Led the design review of the Freedom Tower façade reflectivity, artificial lighting and the use of exterior plantings with the goal of minimizing the factors known to contribute to the risk of bird death by collision.

 NON-PROFIT ACTIVITIES AND POSITIONS